Mark Chapter 1

 Early church father Irenaeus noted that the four living creatures in Ezekiel’s vision became associated with the four Gospels, with Mark being represented by the lion because his Gospel begins with the “voice crying in the wilderness”—a voice as bold as a lion’s roar.
 This association highlights how the early church recognized Mark’s emphasis on divine power and authority in his presentation of Yeshua.

 The declaration of the heavens being “torn open” (σχίζω) at Yeshua’s baptism uses the same term that will describe the temple veil being torn at His death.
 In Jewish apocalyptic literature, the tearing of the heavens was associated with divine intervention and the dawn of the messianic age.
-This suggests that Mark is presenting Yeshua’s baptism as the moment when heaven and earth begin to be reunited, a process that will culminate in His death and resurrection.
+This suggests that Mark is presenting Yeshua’s baptism as the moment when heaven and earth begin to be reunited, a process that will culminate in His death, resurrection and 2nd coming.

 Mark 1 Connections to Yeshua